 About

-Svensson's music has been performed by soloists and groups such as Contemporaneous, ensemble mise-en, Quatuor Bozzini, andPlay, Mats Persson & Kristine Scholz, Musica Vitae, Miyama McQueen-Tokita, Bennardo/Larson duo, Norbotten NEO, and the Hong Kong New Music Ensemble at festivals such as Edition Festival for Other Music (SE, 2023), MATA (US, 2023), Nordic Music Days (FO, 2021), Svensk Musikvår (SE, 2019), Ung Nordisk Musik (IS, 2017 and SE, 2019), Sound of Stockholm (SE, 2016), and Bang on a Can Summer Music Festival (US, 2015).
-In October 2017, a portrait concert with Svensson's music titled “pale air (oscillating)” was given at Scandinavia House in New York City.
-One of the pieces that premiered at this concert, the violin solo ‘Duk med broderi och bordets kant’ was later recorded by Maya Bennardo and released on the album ‘four strings’ on kuyin in 2022.
-This album was chosen as one of the ten best contemporary classical releases of 2022 by Bandcamp’s Peter Margasak, who described Svensson’s piece as “one of the most astonishing pieces of music I’ve heard all year.”
+Svensson’s compositions have been performed by soloists and groups such as Contemporaneous, ensemble mise-en, Quatuor Bozzini, andPlay, Mats Persson & Kristine Scholz, Musica Vitae, Miyama McQueen-Tokita, Bennardo/Larson duo, Norrbotten NEO, and the Hong Kong New Music Ensemble.
+Their music has been featured at festivals including Edition Festival for Other Music (SE, 2023), MATA (US, 2023), Nordic Music Days (FO, 2021), Svensk Musikvår (SE, 2019), Ung Nordisk Musik (IS, 2017; SE, 2019), Sound of Stockholm (SE, 2016), and the Bang on a Can Summer Music Festival (US, 2015 & 2025).

-As a kacapi musician, Svensson has been developing a practice of justly tuned, modal, improvisation as both a solo performer as well as in collaboration with Maya Bennardo, Vilhelm Bromander, Erik Blennow Calälv, and Etienne Nillesen.
-In 2020, Svensson’s solo kacapi album ‘Andra Segel’ was released on the kuyin label, and in 2022, a trio album with Bennardo and Blennow Calälv was released on the thanatosis label.
+As a kacapi musician, Svensson has been developing a justly tuned, modal practice of improvisation, performing both solo and in collaboration with Maya Bennardo, Vilhelm Bromander, Erik Blennow Calälv, and Etienne Nillesen.
+Their solo kacapi album Andra Segel (2020) was released on Svensson’s label kuyin, followed in 2022 by an ensemble recording with Bennardo and Blennow Calälv on the thanatosis label.

-Svensson’s Bachelor’s degree in Music Composition is from the Royal College of Music in Stockholm, where they studied composition primarily with Pär Lindgren but also with Magnus Granberg.
-They obtained a Master’s degree in Music Composition from the University of Hong Kong with the thesis “The Use of Just Intonation in my Recent Compositions”.
-Expanding upon Lou Harrison’s simple idea of a ‘strict’ and ‘free’ style of Just Intonation and correlating this idea with findings from recent research in music cognition and learning theory, Svensson formulated an expanded taxonomy of Just Intonation in which the novel ‘loose style’ of Just Intonation is articulated for the first time.
-This research can be found in the continuously updated online text Varieties of Just Intonation.
+Svensson earned a Bachelor’s degree in composition from the Royal College of Music in Stockholm, where they studied primarily with Pär Lindgren, as well as with Magnus Granberg, and a Master’s degree in composition from the University of Hong Kong with the thesis The Use of Just Intonation in My Recent Compositions.
+Expanding upon Lou Harrison’s distinction between ‘strict’ and ‘free’ styles of Just Intonation, and correlating this with findings from music cognition and learning theory, Svensson has articulated an extended taxonomy of Just Intonation in which the novel ‘loose style’ is introduced.
+This ongoing research is published online as Varieties of Just Intonation.

 Contact: